Obama Farewell Speech In Chicago A Heartfelt Final Address For Outgoing President

 The Making And Ending Of Barack Obama’s Final Speech

 According to PBS News, Obama was set on not merely reviewing the past eight years in his farewell speech, but instead wanted a speech that would be “bigger than politics.”
-Charged with this task, Obama’s chief speechwriter Cody Keenan began a first draft of the Obama farewell speech while the President was on vacation in Hawaii a month ago.
+Charged with this task, Obama’s chief speechwriter Cody Keenan began a first draft of the Obama farewell speech while the president was on vacation in Hawaii a month ago.
 Several drafts later, Obama and Keenan sealed themselves in the White House for an entire night to polish a final speech draft.

 For several weeks, the Obama speechwriting team pored over Obama’s previous speeches, including the 2004 keynote address he delivered at the Democratic National Convention that year and his campaign speeches.
 A number of former aides and advisors were brought in to consult on the speech, but the end result comes off very much as being from the heart.